Friendly-neighborhood-development/Fnd_games_store/README.md

 ![Preview](client/docs/img/AppPreview.png)

 ## Getting started
-These instructions will get you a copy of the project up and running it on your local machine.
+These instructions will get you a copy of the project up and run it on your machine.

 ### Prerequisites